newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certified-interior-designer.md

 ---
 In New Jersey, you can only legally use the title of Certified Interior Designer if you’ve been certified by the New Jersey Interior Design Examination and Evaluation Committee.

-You need to apply for a certification **only** if you plan to advertise your services as a Licensed or Certified Interior Designer.

 ---